vkssony/LeanCourse24/Project/README.md

 The main results of our project are as follows:

-Robin.lean:
+NumberTheory.lean:
 - **Fermat primes**: definition of Fermat primes.
-Mathlib does already have a definition of Fermat numbers, but it is very new and not included in the version of Mathlib used in the repository
+Mathlib does already have a definition of Fermat numbers, but it is very new and not included in the version of Mathlib used in the repository.
 - **phi_pow_two_iff**: for natural numbers n, totient of n is a power of 2 if and only if it factors as in the Gauss-Wantzel theorem above.
-This is the main lemma about Fermat primes that we needed for our proof of the Gauss-Wantzel theorem
+This is the main lemma about Fermat primes that we needed for our proof of the Gauss-Wantzel theorem.
 -

 Polygon.lean:
 - **ord_pow_two_tower** : For a group G with |G| = 2^n, there exists a tower of subgroups 1 = G_n \subset \cdots \subset G_1 \subset G_0 = G such that G_{i+1} is normal in G_i and \[G_i:G_{i+1}\]=2.
 Although this is a very technically lemma, it was surprisingly hard to prove.
-It is usually proved quickly using properties of solvable groups, but those are implimented using derived series instead, which makes things difficult
+It is usually proved quickly using properties of solvable groups, but those are implimented using derived series instead, which makes things difficult.
 - **algebraic_constructable_iff** : this result shows that an algebraic number is constructible if and only if the degree of its splitting field (over the rationals) is a power of 2.
 This is the main result of this file, which corresponds to Theorem 10.1.12 from Cox's book (see below).
 Result mainly relies on the criterion for constructibility proved by Ludwig in his code about a tower of quadratic extensions.

 Polygon_work.lean: